gr82morozr/codereview/README.md

     normalized = {}
     for k, v in config.items():
         normalized[k.upper()] = v
-    # Normalize OUTPUT_FOLDER: if provided as OUTPUT_FOLDERS, use that.
     if "OUTPUT_FOLDERS" in normalized:
         normalized["OUTPUT_FOLDER"] = normalized["OUTPUT_FOLDERS"]
         del normalized["OUTPUT_FOLDERS"]